 The bright mind and talent of Marie-Madeleine was of course quickly noticed by these ladies-of-quality and Marie-Madeleine was admired by many…. but then the Fronde happened.
 The Chevalier de Sévigné was quite anti-Mazarin and gathered people around himself, who thought the same.

 The family home became a meeting point for Frondeurs and that did not go unnoticed either.
 As royal order was established again, the Chevalier and the rest of the family were banished from court to Anjou.
-Madame de Sévigné, who was by now widowed and good friends with Marie-Madeleine, was exiled as well for being close to the anti-Mazarin Gondis.
+Madame de Sévigné, who was by now widowed, was exiled as well for being close to the anti-Mazarin Gondis.
 It was a true disaster for Marie-Madeleine.
 She was smart, witty, beautiful… but this exile meant that her chances for a good marriage, which could lift the whole family in rank, were close to zero now, especially since the family did not really have money either.

 Years passed without a good marriage in sight.
 In the end, the fondness Louise de La Fayette, who was once a confident of Louis XIII and now lived as nun in a Parisian convent, had for Marie-Madeleine lead to marriage prospect.
 Louise was of very noble blood, for her mother was from an illegitimate branch of the royal house, and had a penniless widowed brother.
 She suggested that Marie-Madeleine should marry her brother, although he was quite her senior…. but he was also a Comte….